 10. Garlic Parmesan Broccoli and Potatoes

-An easy, healthy campfire side dish.
+Compliment a hearty camp meal with a healthy campfire side dish.
 What could be easier than chopping up some broccoli and potatoes and sprinkling them with parmesan?
 Season with salt and pepper to taste.

 11. Campfire Breakfast Burger